TL;DR

 Even in the face of daunting business challenges, audio visual professionals delivered value.

-Now, four years after the start of Covid, event production companies and their clients face new tests in the form of limited venue availability, higher hotel costs, labor shortages, and generally more expensive everything.
+Today, event production companies and their clients face the ongoing tests in the form of limited venue availability, higher hotel costs, labor shortages, and generally more expensive everything.

 This is where value can reach an even higher level.
 Event production pros are more than mere vendors.
 They understand partnership and collaborate with clients to save on and reduce event production costs where possible, no matter the economic environment.